TencentARC/ArcNerf/docs/datasets.md

   - radius: radius of cam path, single value
   - u_start/u_range/v_ratio/v_range/normal/n_rot/reverse: for placing the cameras.
 Check `poses` for details.
   - fps: render video fps.
+  - center_pixel: Whether to generate the rays from `center_pixel` rather than corner.

 #### Surface_render
 If you set this, also render the view by finding the surface pts and render.
 Good for sdf models like Neus and volsdf.